 - More than 300 million people in America use social media regularly.

-- Many experts see a clear pattern with social media use and the decline in social intimacy, contributing greatly to today’s social and personal breakdown.
+- Many experts see a clear pattern with social media use and the decline in social intimacy contributing greatly to today’s social and personal breakdowns.

-- A recent study found those who gave up Facebook for even just a week felt much happier, less lonely and less depressed at the end of the study than other participants who continued using it.
+- A recent study found that those who gave up Facebook for even just a week felt much happier, less lonely, and less depressed at the end of the study than other participants who continued using it.

 Action 1: Global Goodness

-- Reach out to friends a family.
+- Reach out to friends and family.
 Have you not talked to a loved one or friend and are feeling guilty?
 Pick up the phone and connect.
-Many times people only reach out when it is a special occasion.
+Too often, people only reach out when it is a special occasion.
 Try connecting to one different friend or family member a week to cultivate deeper connections.

 Action 2: Planet Protector

 - Start socializing with others while in public.
-Strike up a conversation with someone in line or at the coffee shop and be genuine with your intentions.
-You never know who you could meet.
+Strike up a conversation with someone in line or at the coffee shop – and be genuine with your intentions.

 Action 3: Earth Angel

 - Relationships require open, compassionate, and conscious communication.
 Effective communication asks that you show up in the conversation without engaging in melodrama, or blaming others or yourself.